VaughanSampson/UnityEasyBindingsInput/README.md

 ![Capture](https://github.com/VaughanSampson/UnityEasyPlayerBindings/assets/128713660/e96056e9-0b29-4e35-abf1-a7351c16332f)

 ### Set Action Map
-The action map with the action being changed must be made current to do any rebindings.
+The ActionMap holding the action which should be changed **must be made current to do any rebindings**.
 ```
 SelectActionMap(string actionMapName)
 ```